- Measuring Growth

 Assessments analyzed with the Predictive model are not given in the same subject with the same type of assessment in consecutive grades.

 This model generates an expected score for each student.
-Expected scores are labeled as Entering Achievement because they reflect students' achievement before the current school year or when they entered a grade and subject or course.
+Entering achievement reflects students' achievement before the current school year or when they entered a grade and subject or course.